sttp-book/sttp-book/chapters/testing-into-context/web-testing.md

 ## JavaScript unit testing (with React and Jest)
 In this example, we will rebuild the "date incrementer" application from the previous section in React.
- We create a new React application using the `create-react-app` NPM package.
+ We create a new React application using the [Create React App](https://create-react-app.dev/) tool.
 This creates a project structure with the necessary dependencies and includes the unit testing framework Jest.

 ### Implementation
 We can mostly reuse the utility functions that we built earlier (`dateUtils.js`):